assaultpunisher/Algorithms_Python/README.md

 - **Finite-ness:** The algorithm must be finite, i.e. it should not end up in an infinite loops or similar.
 - **Feasible:** The algorithm must be simple, generic and practical, such that it can be executed upon will the available resources.
 It must not contain some future technology, or anything.
 - **Language Independent:** The Algorithm designed must be language-independent, i.e. it must be just plain instructions that can be implemented in any language, and yet the output will be same, as expected.

+## How to Design an Algorithm?
+Inorder to write an algorithm, following things are needed as a pre-requisite:

+- The problem that is to be solved by this algorithm.
+- The constraints of the problem that must be considered while solving the problem.
+- The input to be taken to solve the problem.
+- The output to be expected when the problem the is solved.
+- The solution to this problem, in the given constraints.